rsocket/rsocket/Motivations.md

 Despite its ubiquity, REST alone is insufficient and inappropriate for defining application semantics.

 What about HTTP/2 though?
-Doesn't it resolve the HTTP/1 issues and address the motivations of ReactiveSocket?
+Doesn't it resolve the HTTP/1 issues and address the motivations of RSocket?

 Unfortunately, no. HTTP/2 is MUCH better for browsers and request/response document transfer, but does not expose the desired behaviors and interaction models for applications as described earlier in this document.